 If you fancy cruising around tiny snow-filled lanes in search of way too much party food and wine for one person like Amanda, you can!

 The scenes around Rosehill cottage were filmed in some of the most photographed villages in Surrey, England, including Godalming and Shere.
-The latter in particular proving particularly beautiful.
+The latter in particular being particularly beautiful.

 The video shop